 There are so many different options for London Eye tickets, and it’s a good idea to review all of the options and purchase in advance.
 Everyone needs to have a valid ticket, although they are free for those under three.
 Guests who are 15 or younger need to ride with an adult 18 years of age or older.

-A standard ticket includes admission to the Eye and the 4D Cinema Experience.
-When purchasing tickets online, you’ll choose a time.
+A standard London Eye ticket includes admission to the Eye and the 4D Cinema Experience.
+When purchasing standard tickets online, you’ll choose a time to arrive.
 You’ll definitely want to buy in advance so you can pick the best time for your plans, and also get a 10% discount.

 Review of the London Eye